-- Guaranteed Issue: Non-Medicare retirees cannot be denied coverage or charged more for coverage because of pre-existing conditions for plans on the health insurance marketplace.
+- Preexisting conditions: Non-Medicare (under 65) Retirees CANNOT be denied coverage or charged more for coverage because of preexisting conditions for plans on the Health Insurance Marketplace.

-- Provider Networks: If you’re currently getting care or treatment for a condition, a change in your health coverage may affect your access to a particular health care provider.
-You should see if your current health care providers participate in a network as you consider options for health coverage.
+- Providers: If you’re currently getting care or treatment for a condition, a change in your health insurance may affect your access to a particular health care provider.
+You should see if your current health care providers will accept any new insurance coverage you consider.

-- Service Areas: Some plans do not have extensive out of state healthcare provider networks.
-You should check out of state network access if you travel for extended periods of time.
+- Service Areas: Some plans do not have extensive out of state healthcare provider access.
+You should check out of state provider access if you travel for extended periods of time.
 If you move permanently to another area of the country, you will need to inform your insurer immediately and you may need to change your health plan or Medicare supplement coverage.
-Some health plans for sale in the Health Insurance Marketplace have narrower networks, but those plans are often cheaper.
+Some health plans available in the Health Insurance Marketplace have narrower provider access, but those plans are often cheaper.

-- Drug Formularies: If you’re currently taking medication, a change in your health coverage may affect your costs for medication – and in some cases, your medication may not be covered by another plan.
-You should check to see if your current medications are listed in the drug formularies for other health coverage.
+- Drug Formularies: If you’re currently taking medication, a change in your health insurance may affect the cost of your medication – and in some cases, your medication may not be covered by another insurance plan.
+Make sure you check if your current medications are listed in the drug formularies for other health insurance coverage.

-- Other Cost-Sharing: In addition to premiums or contributions for health coverage, if you purchase coverage in the Health Insurance Marketplace, you will pay copayments, deductibles, coinsurance, or other amounts as you use your benefits.
-The cost sharing varies significantly among the different plans offered in the Health Insurance Marketplace, so you should shop carefully for a plan that fits your health and financial needs.
-For example, one option may have much lower monthly premiums, but a much higher deductible, coinsurance and maximum out of pocket.
+- Other Cost-Sharing: In addition to premiums or contributions for health insurance coverage, be sure to consider copays, deductibles, coinsurance, and other cost sharing amounts when comparing insurance options.
+Cost sharing can vary significantly among different plans, so you should shop carefully for a plan that fits your health and financial needs.
+For example, one option may have much lower monthly premiums, but much higher deductible, coinsurance and maximum out of pocket.

 - Out-of-network: Healthcare services from out-of-network providers may have high cost-sharing.
 Be aware of how going out-of-network or using non-participating providers or facilities could effect you.